Ensam inte stark

-Ensam inte stark is the second Swedish-language studio album by Swedish singer and songwriter Petra Marklund.
+Ensam inte stark is the second Swedish-language studio album by Swedish singer-songwriter Petra Marklund.
 It was released on 13 November 2015 by Razzia Records and is the follow-up to Platinum-certified album Inferno.

 Background

 In May 2015, before Marklund's second summer as the host of Swedish sing-along show Allsång på Skansen, the single "Det som händer i Göteborg (Stannar i Göteborg)" was released.
 Whilst the artwork of the single is similar to the album design, the song was not featured on Ensam inte stark.